-You should offer your guinea pigs unlimited amounts of Timothy hay or any other low-calcium hay, alongside a small amount of high-fiber guinea pig pellets (preferably use Timothy-hay based ones).
+You should offer your cavies unlimited amounts of Timothy hay or any other low-calcium hay, alongside a small amount of high-fiber guinea pig pellets (preferably use Timothy-hay based ones).

 Guinea pigs need their diet supplemented with vitamin C, which can be done via leafy green or colored vegetables such as asparagus, bell pepper, kale, and tomato.

 Guinea pigs drink a lot of water, so you’ll need to ensure they have access to plenty of liquids throughout the day.